-Great, back to the topic mobile-friendly websites… Have you ever analysed your website statistics using Google Analytics or any other analytics program?
-If you’ve such statistics available, please have a look at which devices your visitors use when they visit your website.
+Have you ever analysed your website statistics using Google Analytics or any other analytics program?
+If you have such statistics available, let’s have a look at which devices your visitors use when they visit your website.
 You probably must conclude that mobile use of your website is on the rise and there has been more visits from mobile devices than desktops for some time now.

 Difference between responsive and mobile-friendly

-Until now we talked about mobile-friendly as in a website that is adapting itself to the screen the user uses.
-When a website is adapting itself to the screen of the device it’s also known as a ”responsive” website.
+Until now we talked about mobile-friendly as a website that is adapting itself to the screen.
+When this happens, it’s also known as a ‘responsive’ website.
 A responsive website is the most common and used mobile-friendly website.
-The major benefit is that you only have one website that can both suit the desktop as mobile user.
+The major benefit is that you only have to design one website that can both suit the desktop as mobile user.
 Because the website design is adaptive, it fits and will be displayed correctly on even the smallest screens.

 However, in some cases, a company wants to have a fully customised mobile website.
 If this is the case, a new website can be created to only suit the mobile user.
 At that point, you basically have two different websites.
 One is used only for desktop users and the other only for mobiles ones.

 User Experience is equally important